BluOyster29/machine-learning-project/README.md

 The following is a machine learning project using methods learned in the Machine Learning course led by Assad Sayeed at the University of Gothenburg

+## Introduction
+The project is an experiment with sentiment analysis.
+The goal is to accurately predict the genre of a song based on the contents of the lyrics using pretrained and learned vectors.
+The model is trained on a dataset containing song lyrics and their genre annotation.
+I managed to gain accuracy of around 46/47 percent, pretrained vectors didn't make much difference.
+I believe preprocessing may be to blame as the dataset contains examples from multiply languages.

 ## How to run

 The program can be used by running the script `main.py`.
 As I have not found a way to export Torchtext generators unfortunately we have to pre_process, train and test in the same script.
 It doesn't take that long however.
 The command line arguments ar as follows: